Single-use medical devices: Different devices

 Single-use devices stretch over a large area of the medical industry.
 Different devices are used in every region of the world and also every area of the hospital.

-First world countries would have access to a larger range of devices than third world countries struggling to even get in contact with medicinal products.
-Examples include: “Hypodermic needles, syringes, applicators, bandages and wraps, drug tests, exam gowns, face masks, gloves, suction catheters, and surgical sponges.”
+First world countries would have access to a larger range of devices than third world countries, who struggle to even get in contact with medicinal products.
+Examples include: Hypodermic needles, syringes, applicators, bandages and wraps, drug tests, exam gowns, face masks, gloves, suction catheters, and surgical sponges.
+Other examples can include but are not limited to pacemakers, mercury thermometers, and tongue depressors.

 Some examples of single use devices that can be reprocessed are ventilator circuits, biopsy forceps, blades and drill bits, vaginal speculums, breast pump kits, clamps and ET tubes.